N-Ziermann/Bundler/README.md

 A working bundler.json config for react projects can be found in the examples directory.

-And the todo app provided in the examples workspace of this repository can be found [here](https://bundler.n-ziermann.com/)
+And the bundled result of that example can be found [here](https://bundler.n-ziermann.com/)